The Angus Lawson Memorial Trust

 Reapplication Policy

-- Unsuccessful applicants: May reapply with a different project after requesting feedback
+- Unsuccessful applicants: May request feedback and reapply for different projects

-- After four years: Must wait two years after final project report before reapplying
+- After 4 consecutive years: Must wait 2 years before reapplying

 Application Success Factors